Sylordis/tools/README.md

 ### Python modules

 Each module should contain an example file showcasing how it is supposed to be used.

+Modules in `solo` can be run as solitary python files.

 Examples
 : The example files can be launched using `python -m <module>` from the `src` directory.